cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 !!!
 Note
-    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `cnpg.io/reload` to the secrets/configMaps.
-Otherwise you will have to reload the instances using the `kubectl cnpg reload` subcommand.
+    If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can add a label with key `cnpg.io/reload` to the Secrets/ConfigMaps.
+Otherwise, you will have to reload the instances using the `kubectl cnpg reload` subcommand.

 ### MinIO Gateway